Reasoning Shift: How Context Silently Shortens LLM Reasoning: Analysis

-These results suggest that, for the same reasoning prefixes, different context conditions may suppress high-level reasoning patterns, such as self-verification and uncertainty management.
-We leave a deeper analysis of the mechanism behind this shift for future work.
+Overall, our results suggest that, for the same reasoning prefixes, different context conditions may suppress high-level reasoning patterns, such as self-verification and uncertainty management, which make reasoning traces significantly shorter.